Nikolay Przhevalsky: Death and legacy

-His name is eponymic with more than 80 plant species as well.

-Przhevalsky is honored in the scientific names of five species of lizards: Alsophylax przewalskii, Eremias przewalskii, Phrynocephalus przewalskii, Scincella przewalskii, and Teratoscincus przewalskii.
+Przhevalsky is honoured in the scientific names of five species of lizards: Alsophylax przewalskii, Eremias przewalskii, Phrynocephalus przewalskii, Scincella przewalskii, and Teratoscincus przewalskii.
+Other eponymous animals include Przevalski's nuthatch, Przewalsky's gecko, Przewalski's finch, Przewalski's gerbil, Przewalski's steppe lemming, and Przewalski's parrotbill.

 Accusations of imperialism and prejudice

-According to David Schimmelpenninck Van Der Oye's assessment, Przhevalsky's books on Central Asia feature his disdain for the "Oriental"— particularly Chinese civilization.
-Przhevalsky explicitly portrayed Chinese people as cowardly, dirty and lazy in his metaphor, "the blend of a mean Moscow pilferer and a kike", in all respects inferior to Western culture.
+According to Detlef Brennecke, Przevalsky exhibited an arrogance towards the locals that led to their hostility.
+Canadian scholar David Schimmelpenninck Van Der Oye called Przhevalsky bellicose and found Przhevalsky's books on Central Asia featured his disdain for the "Oriental"— particularly Chinese civilization.
+Przhevalsky portrayed Chinese people as cowardly, dirty and lazy.
 He purportedly argued that imperial China's hold on its northern territories, in particular Xinjiang and Mongolia, was tenuous and uncertain, and Przhevalsky openly called for Russia's annexation of bits and pieces of China's territory.
 Przhevalsky said one should explore Asia "with a carbine in one hand, a whip in the other."

 Przhevalsky, as well as other contemporary explorers including Sven Hedin, Francis Younghusband, and Aurel Stein, were active players in the British–Russian struggle for influence in Central Asia, the so-called Great Game.

-Przhevalsky's prejudice extended to non-Chinese Asians as well, describing the Tajik Yaqub Beg in a letter as follows, "Yakub Beg is the same shit as all feckless Asiatics.
+Przhevalsky's prejudice extended to non-Chinese Asians as well, describing the Tajik ruler Yaqub Beg in a letter as follows, "Yakub Beg is the same shit as all feckless Asiatics.
 The Kashgarian empire isn't worth a kopek."
 Przhevalsky also claimed Yaqub was "Nothing more than a political impostor," and also disdained the Muslim subjects of Yaqub Beg in Kashgar, claiming that they "constantly cursed their government and expressed their desire to become Russian subjects. [...]
 The savage Asiatic clearly understands Russian power is the guarantee for prosperity."
 These statements were made in a report in which Przhevalsky recommended that Russian troops occupy the Kashgarian emirate, but the Russian government took no action, and China recaptured Kashgar.
 Przhevalsky's dreams of taking land from China did not materialize.

 Przhevalsky not only disdained Chinese ethnic groups, he also viewed the eight million non-Chinese peoples of Tibet, Turkestan, and Mongolia as uncivilized, evolutionarily backwards people who needed to be freed from Chinese rule.
-Przhevalsky reportedly killed a number of Tibetan nomads.

 Przhevalsky proposed Russia provoke rebellions of the Buddhist and Muslim peoples in these areas of China against the Chinese regime, start a war with China, and, with a small number of Russian troops, wrest control of Turkestan from China.